• About

 Christmas Craft Tutorial Holidays

-This past week I was reminded how easily household items can be transformed into something beautiful and festive.
+It’s amazing how easily household items can be transformed into something beautiful and festive.
 It goes to show you that you don’t have to spend a fortune on decorations to create the look you’re going for.
+These Sparkly Clothespin Snowflakes use everyday clothespins, craft paint and glitter.

 clothespin-snowflake